Jiu1229/database/README.md

-# database
+# SQL,ER diagram

-These files are data base related work i have done so far
+These files are database course project work i have done so far